ericmasiello/javascript-101/slides.md

 ### JavaScript syntax examples

-* Semicolon - end of a statement
+* Semicolon: marks the end of a statment
-* Quotation Marks - a String (of characters)
+* Quotation Marks: a string (of characters)
+* Parentheses: used to define or execute a function

 ```javascript
 function illuminateRed() {